ptatarczuk/ptatarczuk/README.md

 - 🌱 I’m currently learning Typescript and Junit.

-- 👯 I’m looking to collaborate on projects related to Java, Spring, React or anything that will help me further develop my programming knowledge.
+- 👯 I’m looking to collaborate on projects related to Java, Spring, React or anything that will help me further develop my coding skills.

-- 🤔 I’m looking for help with ...

 - 💬 Ask me about anything related to Java, Spring or React, Im happy to help or learn something new.

-- 😄 Fun fact: In my free time, I enjoy long distance running, video games and spending time with family.
+- 😄 Fun fact: In my free time, I enjoy long distance running, video games and spending time with my family.

 ## ⚡ Technology Stack